davestewart/davestewart-content/content/projects/personal/birthday-timeline/index.md

 ---
+date: 2024-11-03
 description: Birthday retrospective where guests share memories via QR code
-date: 2024-11-03
+summary: |
+  Designed a birthday interactive timeline poster and built the supporting kiosk tooling — a Node CLI, web print server, and Chrome extension — to let guests print QR code stickers linking to personal memories at a live party event.
+Designed the A1 poster artwork in Figma.
+tech: Node, JavaScript, Chrome Extension, Figma
 tags:
   - chrome-extension
   - javascript